Off the farm, onto the field

 “Football is a fantastic bridge-builder,” explains Santaincee.
 “We share laughter, sweat, and real bonds, away from desks and pressures.
 Local leagues draw players from all walks of life, from government officials to farmers.
 “You might find yourself playing with someone you see at work,” Santaincee smiles.
 “That connection goes beyond jobs, making us closer as a community.”

-| Sanni Torniainen and Nguane Luangsy cheering their teammates from the sidelines.
+Sanni Torniainen and Nguane Luangsy

-| Sanni Torniainen and Nguane Luangsy cheering their teammates from the sidelines.
+Sanni Torniainen and Nguane Luangsy cheering their teammates from the sidelines

 Phoukhau Phoutthavong, our Office Administration Head and winger, knows firsthand how football strengthens the team.
 “Even on tough days, football is a mood-booster,” he recalls.
 “Playing together teaches patience, shared goals, and teamwork - the best things I’ve learned.
 These lessons translate beyond the field, helping us work together more effectively to support our community and achieve our shared goals.”